sorukumar/blog/_posts/2024-04-04-Node-Cohort-Analysis-V0.0.md

 What to read from the heatmap above:

- 1. Row 1, out of ~10K nodes actoiv
+ 1. Row 1, out of ~10K nodes active in october, 90% would stay active for next 3 months, but after 6 months, only 75% would stay active.
+ 2.

 ## How many we loose each month